 Keep reading and learning about this issue.
 Try taking this quiz to find any gaps in your knowledge.
 Talk to friends and family about the benefits of sustainable eating – tell them how you’re changing your diet and share seasonal or plant-based recipes.
 It all helps inspire others to make greener choices.

-Last but not least, why not make a pledge to eat seasonal or to eat more plants with the European Climate Pact and our partner Count Us In?
+Last but not least, why not make a pledge to eat seasonal or to eat more plants with the European Climate Pact?
 Or, if you’re passionate about sustainable food and farming, you could become an Ambassador or Friend of the Pact and lead your own slow-food movement.

 Whatever steps you take, you can encourage people to do the same on social media, by email, or by word of mouth, and share your progress using the hashtag #EUClimatePact.